compiler-explorer/compiler-explorer/docs/AddingAFormatter.md

         static get key() { return 'type'; }
     }
     ```
-  - The value returned by `key` above corrosponds to the `type` property you set in the compiler-explorer properties
+  - The value returned by `key` above corresponds to the `type` property you set in the compiler-explorer properties
      configuration file.
   - Tweak `format(args, source)`, `getDefaultArguments()`, `getStyleArguments(style)` and `isValidStyle(style)` as
      necessary
 * Add your `TypeFormatter` to `lib/formatters/_all.js` in alphabetical order

-* You can check http://127.0.0.1/api/formats to be sure your formatter is there.
+* You can check the output of http://localhost:10240/api/formats to be sure your formatter is there.

-* Make an installer in the [infra](https://github.com/compiler-explorer/infra) repository
+* Make an installer in the [infra](https://github.com/compiler-explorer/infra) repository.
+An example patch for adding
+  an installer can be found [here](https://github.com/compiler-explorer/infra/pull/560)